AotinianoZ/PythonBasic/README.md

 # PythonBasic
 Introducction to Python Libraries and some useful functions.
+Base on Dr. Manuel Castillo Jara concepts.